salvo-rs/salvo/crates/oapi-macros/docs/derive_as_responses.md

 Named field _`struct`_ decorated with [`derive@AsResponses`] will create a response with inlined schema generated from the body of the struct.
-This is a conveniency which allows users to directly create responses with schemas without first creating a separate [response][to_response] type.
+This is a conveniency which allows users to directly create responses with schemas without first creating a separate [response][as_response] type.

 Unit _`struct`_ behaves similarly to then named field struct.
 Only difference is that it will create a response without content since there is no inner fields.